 Giff’s seventeen, but just then he seemed like a kid who needed a hug himself.
 Not that he’d get it from me.
 Not then!

 “You wouldn’t make us leave, would you, Irvey?”
 Tag asked Mom anxiously.
-He always called her Irvey because that’s what she liked to be called.
-It’s a form of her middle name which is Irvette.
-“I mean, if he is leaving, you won’t ship us back to our mother, will you?”
+“You won’t ship us back to our mother, will you?”

 “No,” Mom said, squeezing between us all and heading for the stairs.
 We all followed her up to her bedroom.

 The duffle bags Mom used to pack her stuff in when she went on an overnight or when we went camping were still in the closet.
 But Dad’s were gone.
-Some of his clothes; anything that Mom had gotten him was still there or in his dresser drawers.
+Some of his clothes, but anything Mom had gotten him was still there or in his dresser drawers.

 She went up the hallway to Brady’s room.
-We trooped over with her, forgetting that John Jerard still napped in there.
-Johnny’s only two.
+We trooped over with her, forgetting that Jon Jerard still napped in there.
+Jonny’s only two.
 Guess he was really tired for he didn’t stir the whole time we checked things out.
 Brady’s duffels were missing along with most of his clothes.
-And some of his toys.
+Some of his toys.
+But his favorite teddy bear sat on his pillows.
+I could swear he looked hopeful of my little brother’s return later on.

-“Don’t forget to check your account . . . and your cedar box, Irvey.”
+“Don’t forget to check your cedar box, Irvey.”
 Tag tapped Mom’s arm.
 “If all the money is gone—”

-Mom shot a look over at Johnny to be sure he still slept, and she pushed past us all to go back to her room.
+Mom shot a look over at Jon Jerard to be sure he still slept, then she pushed past us all to go back to her room.

-“That just proves he’s a thief!”
+“That would just prove he’s a thief!”
 I countered crossly, following the party out the door.
 “Or he needed some extra cash.”

 “Yeah, for what?
 He started that fight on purpose, Devynn!
-And if you were down there at the time, you’d know he did!”
+And if you were down there at the time, you’d know it!”

-“Yes,” said Mom in rather a calm tone which cut off my retort.
-“Actually, he has.
-Just not from there.”
+“Yes,” said Mom in rather a calm tone which cut off my hot retort.
+“Actually, he has.”

 Okay . . . she would know that.
 No reason for her to lie about it.
 But in my determination to believe that nothing had changed in my world since I got up this morning, I wouldn’t let it go.
 “Okay.
 Okay, it still doesn’t prove he’s gone for good!”

 We streamed in behind her, our gazes seeking out her dresser top.
-There sat the cedar box, the hinged clasp ripped off it, and the top open.
+There sat the cedar box, the hinged clasp pried off and the top open.

 Reaching out a hand to it, she tipped it slightly to look inside.